NeuralClassifier/ReusabilityRate_ML/README.md

 * `DataSets` directory contains all datasets that we used in this work.
 It also contains some intermediate data that we needed for the evaluation part.
 * `Results` direcorty contains all our findings and experiments' results.
+* `*.ipynb`:
+  * `best_classifier_model_selection.ipynb`: This notebook gets the classifier that is giving the best accuracy and the metric (when used for training) that is giving the best avg overall accuracy.
+  * `best_regression_model_selection.ipynb`: Same as previous, but also presents a bar plot that depicts the number of times a model has been found as the optimal when trained with different static analysis metric.
+  * `classifier_pred_reusibility.ipynb`: Returns the accuracy, prec and rec of each classifier for every static analysis metric.
+  * `no_cls_pkg_dataset_generation.ipynb`: This is notebook for creating a dataset.
+Each row of the dataset contains the number of classes/ number of packages in a project (Xtrain) and the average reuse rate of that project (`Ytrain`).
+  * `classRes_TraditionalModels_refined.xlsx`: Results obtained by traditional regressors at class level.
+(I think we have the same file in the results folder)

 # Instructions
 The program is written in Python 3.8 using Jupyter notebooks.
 First, you need to install Jupyter lab: